ueisinger/ECON386REPO/Data Cleaning Project/PROJECT ONE/README.md

 10. Used `write.table()` to save results as a file called tidy1.txt.

-###Task Two Materials
+##Task Two Materials
 The file used for task two is below.
 Files | Purpose
 ------------ | -----------------------------
-Panel_8589.txt | Data obtained from the experiment _Decomposing Electric Power Plant Emmisions Within a Joint Production Framework_.
+Panel_8589.txt | Data obtained from the experiment _Decomposing Electric Power Plant Emissions Within a Joint Production Framework_.

 We also need the following file to gather information about the dataset and the project as a whole.

 Files | Purpose
 ------------ | -----------------------------
-Pasurka_2006.pdf | Research paper titled _Decomposing Electric Power Plant Emmisions Within a Joint Production Framework_.
+Pasurka_2006.pdf | Research paper titled _Decomposing Electric Power Plant Emissions Within a Joint Production Framework_.
 Includes Abstract, Introduction, Previous Research and References.

 ###Task Two Data Transformations
 Below is a general list of each of the data transformations that we made to obtain tidy2.txt.